ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 1. To create a one-time scheduled action, set the `step3_is_scheduled` variable to **true**, **Save** the setting and **Apply** the plan.
 2. Check the status of your scheduled action under the **scheduled actions** tab of the instance group.
 When the status of the action is changed to `completed`, the instance group size will be set to a minimum of `2` and a maximum of `10` instances.
 You should see `2` instances under the **Memberships** tab of the instance group.
 3. Click on **Generate load** a couple of times to generate more traffic to see the instances scale to a maximum of `10`.

+### Monitoring Load Balancer for VPC metrics
+{: #vpc-scaling-dedicated-compute-monitor}

+Load balancers calculate the metrics and send those metrics to your monitoring instance, which reflects different types of use and traffic.
+You can visualize and analyze metrics from the {{site.data.keyword.monitoringlong_notm}} dashboard.

+1. You can monitor your load balancers from the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers) page by
+   1. Clicking on the name of the load balancer
+   2. Under `Monitoring preview` tile of the load balancer, click on **Launch monitoring**
+   3. Click on **Dashboards** on the left sidebar to open the IBM Load Balancer Monitoring Metrics dashboard
+   4. Under Dashboard templates, expand **IBM** > Load Balancer Monitoring Metrics. _The default dashboard is not editable_
+2. Alternatively, you can also monitor the load balancers by navigating to the [Observability](https://{DomainName}/observe) page and click **Monitoring** on the left pane and then click on **View {{site.data.keyword.monitoringlong_notm}}** next to the instance marked as `Platform metrics`.

+### Check the logs
+{: #vpc-scaling-dedicated-compute-logs}

+VPC services generate platform logs in the same region where they are available.
+You can view, monitor, and manage VPC logs through the {{site.data.keyword.loganalysislong_notm}} instance that is marked as platform logs in the region.

+Platform logs are logs that are exposed by logging-enabled services and the platform in {{site.data.keyword.Bluemix_notm}}.
+For more information, see Configuring [{{site.data.keyword.Bluemix_notm}} platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs).

+1. Navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
+2. Click on **View IBM Log Analysis** next to the instance marked as `Platform logs`.
+3. Under **Apps** from the top menu, check the load balancer CRN you want to see the logs and click **Apply**.
+4. Alternatively, you can check the logs of a load balancer from the [Load balancers for VPC](https://{DomainName}/vpc-ext/network/loadBalancers) page by
+    1. Clicking on the load balancer name for which you wish to check the logs.
+    2. Under `Overview` tab of the load balancer, **Enable** Data logging and then click on **Launch logging**.
+    3. Remember to generate load against your application to see the logs.

+For checking the logs of other VPC resources, refer to [VPC logging](https://{DomainName}/docs/vpc?topic=vpc-logging).

 ## Set up a dedicated host and provision a VSI with encrypted data volume
 {: #vpc-scaling-dedicated-compute-dedicated}